MattyCho/taskmaster/README.md

 ### Changed
 - When adding a new task there is now a spinner to select which team that task belongs too.
 - Tasks and teams are connected by a One-To-Many relationship.

+## [1.1.2] - 2021-11-4
+### Added
+- Filter Tasks by Team by going to the settings page and selecting a team.

+### Changed
+- Fixed DateTime format to look cleaner
+- Fixed Spinner values to normal strings (Not capitalized/enum values)
+- Settings page now includes a Team spinner.

 ### Screenshots
 ![homepage](screenshots/Homepage.png)